openshift-4-compliance/openshift-4-compliance-automation/redhat-acm/infrastructure-general/certificate-expiry-alert/README.md

 # Certificate Expiry Alert

-The policy pop an alert (dry-run) once it's detecting an about-to-expire (crucial) infrastructure certificate
+The policy raises an alert once a system certificate is about to expire.